ZakYeo/gpt-command/README.md

 ## Overview

-This project leverages the OpenAI API to translate user input into commands compatible with the operating system the script is run on.
-As a bonus, you can add this program as a command straight into your Terminal for easy use (See "Setting Up PATH for Easy Access" section).
+This project leverages the OpenAI API to allow the use of chatGPT API in Python.
+The intention is for you to add this program as a command directly into your Terminal for easy use (See "Setting Up PATH for Easy Access" section).

 ## Features

 - Auto-detects the operating system (Windows, MacOS, Linux).
+- Query chatGPT
 - Translates input commands to the detected operating system's command syntax.
 - Utilizes OpenAI's GPT models for accurate command translation.